Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 \end{enumerate}

 \paragraph{Social Engineering} Metaverse platforms rely heavily on continuous data collection, including location, environment sensing, communication logs, and interaction histories.
 This data may be intercepted, disclosed, or misused if appropriate security measures are not undertaken.
 Moreover, attackers may launch social engineering and content manipulation attacks to gain access to user information.
-Commonly occurring attacks are data tampering, phishing, and psychological manipulations \cite{huang2023security}.
-Furthermore, a lot of Metaverse platforms do not have clear privacy policies or do not enforce them in their system.
-An empirical study by Guo et al. \cite{guo2025empirical} found that fewer than 40\% of Meta VR apps had compliant privacy policies, and many apps retained dangerous permissions unnecessarily.
+Commonly occurring attacks are data tampering, phishing, and manipulations \cite{huang2023security}.

-\begin{enumerate} {\roman{enumi}.} \item Phishing: In the Metaverse, attackers take advantage of immersive environments, avatars, and interactive content to perform phishing attacks.
+\begin{enumerate} {\roman{enumi}.} \item \myparait{Phishing: } In the Metaverse, attackers take advantage of immersive environments, avatars, and interactive content to perform phishing attacks.
 Phishing in the metaverse extends beyond traditional email or website scams.
 Attackers may pretend to be virtual service providers, friends, or administrators to trick users into disclosing sensitive information \cite{manoharan2025metahuman}.
 In contrast to conventional phishing, metaverse phishing can take advantage of behavioral and visual clues \cite{manoharan2025metahuman}.
 For example, a malicious avatar can guide a user to a fake marketplace or display deceptive pop-ups in XR devices.
 Such attacks are especially risky because immersive surroundings boost trust and decrease suspicion, making users more susceptible to manipulation.